 I have been using Grammarly for a month now and while I wrote a review about it last month, I have had much more time to see what it’s all about, so I thought I’d write another, more comprehensive one.
-So, read on to find out what I think in my Grammarly review.

-Here Is My Grammarly Review
+My Grammarly Review

 Put very simply, Grammarly is a spellchecker, grammar checker, and proofreader.
 Once you have finished writing your masterpiece, you can put it in the Grammarly App and let it do its stuff.
 It will tell you what you’ve spelt wrong, what grammar you’ve messed up, and it will give you suggestions about sentence structure and so on.